octospacc/microblog-mirror/README.md

 Personal MicroBlog mirror repository.
-Uses a modification of the Yinshui template for Jekyll, all credits for the original go to <https://github.com/mynux/yinshui>.
+Uses a fork of the Yinshui template for Jekyll, all credits for the original go to <https://github.com/mynux/yinshui>.

 * Original MicroBlog website (WordPress): <https://octospacc.altervista.org/microblog/>
 * This mirror's website: <https://octospacc.github.io/microblog-mirror/>